realAleksha/kotli/docs/engine/template_overview.md

 - Your project requires the use of analytics events, and you want to log such events into one or multiple different services (Google Analytics, Amplitude, AppsFlyer).
 - Your project requires publication in different distribution channels (Maven, Google Artifact Registry, AWS CodeArtifact, etc.).

 In both scenarios, you can use either one or multiple services (`processors`).
-Depending on the scenario, you will get all the required technical solutions to either log events into two systems using one common method or deploy artifacts into one or multiple systems using one generated pipeline.
+Depending on the scenario, you will get all the required technical solutions to either log events into multiple systems using one common method or deploy artifacts into several destinations using one generated pipeline.

 :::tip[&nbsp;]
 Feature Provider is responsible to group multiple similar services, present them to the user, and generate all required artifacts, making it possible to operate with the services as one.